lsst-sqre/sasquatch/docs/user-guide/app-metrics.rst

 * If it's a value that will be aggregated and graphed over time, like the duration of a query, then it should be a field, because you'll never be filtering on it.
 * If it's metadata like which app generated the event, then it should be a tag.

-One thing to keep in mind is that tags shouldn't be "high-cardinality", meaning you shouldn't specify something with a lot of different values as a tag, becuase it could greatly increase the memory usage of the InfluxDB instance, and having a lot of high-cardinality tags could decrease query performance across the board.
+One thing to keep in mind is that tags shouldn't be _high-cardinality,_ meaning you shouldn't specify something with a lot of different values as a tag, because it could greatly increase the memory usage of the InfluxDB instance.
+Having a lot of high-cardinality tags could decrease query performance across the board.

 How many values for a key makes it high-cardinality?
 There's not a lot of concrete advice on that, and it depends a lot on the composition of the entire dataset, and the cardinality of other tags, so let's say **10,000** for now.
 This means if you have a username on an event, it can be a tag.